thkruz/ootk/src/coordinate/README.md

 ---

-## Earth-Fixed Reference Frames (ECF)
+## Earth-Fixed Reference Frames (ECEF)

-Earth-Centered Earth-Fixed (ECF/ECEF) frames rotate with Earth.
+Earth-Centered Earth-Fixed (ECEF) frames rotate with Earth.
 These are essential for ground-based applications.

 ### ITRF